taxisuper/frontend/readme.md

 );
 ```

-You might notice that we `<App>` is not getting the `tweets` list as a prop here.
+You might notice that `<App>` is not getting the `tweets` list as a prop here.
 This is because we want `<App>` to get them from the store itself.
 How do we do this from `<App>`?
-Again, `react-redux` comes to the rescue with its `connect` function. `connect` is a so-called higher order component that simply put "connects" a component to our redux store. `connect`'s first argument is a function gets the store `state` as an argument and returns an object.
+Again, `react-redux` comes to the rescue with its `connect` function.

+`connect` is a so-called higher order component that, simply put, "connects" a component to our redux store. `connect`'s first argument is a function gets the store `state` as an argument and returns an object.
 This function is called `mapStateToProps` (it makes sense, doesn't it?).
 The object returned from `mapStateToProps` will be given as props to the component that `connect` wraps.

-Your task now is to write a `mapStateToProps` function that takes the store `state` as an agrument and returns an object with the list of `tweets` as one of the properties.
+Your task now is to write a `mapStateToProps` function that takes the store `state` as an argument and returns an object with the list of `tweets` as one of the properties.
 When you have done this, export the `<App>` component like this:
 ```javascript
 export default connect(mapStateToProps)(App);
 ```

 Now check that the list of tweets is still rendered and updated when new tweets come in.

-#### Step c: refactoring
+#### Step III: Refactoring
 It isn't immediately obvious that `<App>` renders a list of tweets, and we may want to render more things than just this tweet list in our app so we want to refactor a bit.

 Move the rendering of the tweet list to `components/TweetFeed.jsx`.
-The tweets should be passed down to this component from `App.jsx` (we don't need to `connect` `TweetFeed`).
+The tweets should be passed down to this component from `App.jsx` (we shouldn't need to `connect` `TweetFeed`).
 There should be no visible changes from before but we have the beginnings of a nicer application architecture.

-#### Step d: developer tools
+#### Step IV: Developer Tools
 As our application is starting to grow we want to take advantage of a really nice tool that exists for `redux` applications, namely the `redux-devtools`.
 This will help us during application development by allowing us to see every action that flows through our application and how they affect the store `state`.

 We have done some of the boring setup so you don't have to.
 Go to `index.js` and replace your store initialization with